MartyIce/martyice.github.io/_posts/2016-04-29-aws-rest-wrapped.md

 Postman
 -------

 One mental shift I've had to make in the past few years is when creating "pure" services, I no longer need a client app.
 In the days when a client app was part of the delivery, that's what we used to test functionality.
 When a service was the only delivery, I would usually create some sort of throwaway GUI to test functionality.
-However, recently I've been using <a href="https://www.getpostman.com/">Postman</a> to test services, and love it.
+However, recently I've been using <a target="_blank" href="https://www.getpostman.com/">Postman</a> to test services, and love it.

 Postman invokes any sort of web endpoint, and allows for configuration of headers, payloads, security, etc.  Additionally, they are continuing to add other functionality on top of these primitives, such as environment management to enable variable sets (eg, "development" variables vs "qa" variables), test scripts to validate results (and populate environment variables), and importing/exporting suites to foster collaboration.